-2Prior work studying the rate of learning include Vives (1992), DeMarzo, Vayanos and Zwiebel (2003), Golub and Jackson (2012), Hann-Caruthers, Martynov and Tamuz (2017), and Harel et al. (2018) among others.
+2Prior work studying the rate of learning include Vives (1992), DeMarzo, Vayanos and Zwiebel (2003), Golub and Jackson (2012), Hann-Caruthers, Martynov and Tamuz (2018), and Harel et al. (2018) among others.

-researcher can conduct a study to learn more about the typical level of dopamine in PD patients.
-A study is modeled as a Gaussian signal, whose realization is informative about the value of the parameter.
-For example, researchers have available to them various technologies for measuring dopamine levels, such as different imaging methods.
+gies for measuring dopamine levels, such as different imaging methods.
 We model limits on researchers' resources by restricting each researcher to obtain one signal about the unknown parameter from a finite but potentially large set of signals: In the example, this corresponds to a choice of which measurement to use in the study.3 The researcher's goal is to maximize immediate reduction in uncertainty about the unknown parameter.
-This framework is a social learning model, but our paper departs from the classic model (Banerjee, 1992; Bikhchandani, Hirshleifer and Welch, 1992; Smith and Sorenson, 2000) by assuming that all information is public, thus turning off the inference problem essential to informational cascades in the previous literature.4 Additionally, we suppose that information is endogenously acquired-as in Burguet and Vives (2000), Mueller-Frank and Pai (2016), and Ali (2018)-with the new feature that agents choose from a finite set of complementary signals.
+This framework is a social learning model, but our paper departs from the classic model (Banerjee, 1992; Bikhchandani, Hirshleifer and Welch, 1992; Smith and Sørensen, 2000) by assuming that all information is public, thus turning off the inference problem essential to informational cascades in the previous literature.4 Additionally, we suppose that information is endogenously acquired-as in Burguet and Vives (2000), Mueller-Frank and Pai (2016), and Ali (2018)-with the new feature that agents choose from a finite set of complementary signals.

-In our model, the choices of successive researchers are linked because of informational complementarities, which we now describe.
-Each signal observation is modeled as containing idiosyncratic noise as well as potentially some persistent confounds.
-Formally, each signal realization is a linear combination of the parameter of interest, various confounding variables, and idiosyncratic Gaussian noise.5 For example, sensors used to measure dopamine may be sensitive to other chemicals in the brain, so that the reading reflects their cumulative presence.
-The informativeness of the sensor's measurement is thus improved by a better understanding of which confounds are picked up by sensors, and to what extent they bias the reading.
+In our model, the choices of successive researchers are linked because of informational complementarities, which we now describe: Each signal observation is modeled as a linear combination of the parameter of interest, various confounding variables, and idiosyncratic Gaussian noise.5 How informative the observation is depends on what is known about the confounding variables.
+For example, sensors used to measure dopamine may be sensitive to other chemicals in the brain in addition to dopamine.
+The informativeness of the sensor's measurement is improved by a better understanding of to what extent these chemicals bias the reading.
+In this sense, information about the confounding variables, and observations of measurements confounded by those variables, are complementary.

-Whether researchers end up acquiring information efficiently depends critically on the relationships across the available signals.
-The relevant relationships are captured by a definition of complementary sets of signals that we introduce, which builds on prior work by Börgers, Hernando-Veciana and Krahmer (2013).
-A complementary set is a set of signals that, (i) if observed infinitely often, reveals the value of the payoff-relevant parameter, and
+Formally, we propose a definition for complementary sets of signals, which builds on prior work by Börgers, Hernando-Veciana and Krahmer (2013).
+A complementary set is a set of signals that, (i) if observed infinitely often, reveals the value of the payoff-relevant parameter, and (ii) has no proper subset that also reveals the parameter.
+Removing any source from such a set therefore makes it impossible to learn the parameter of interest.